lcsflrs/tmdb-frontend/README.md

 ## Getting Started

+First, create a `.env` file in the root of the project, following the `.env.example` file provided, and add your themoviedb API key (you can create a free account at https://www.themoviedb.org/ to obtain the key)

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev